sf-wdi-14/notes/lectures/week-7/_1_monday/dawn/auth-in-rails.md

 ##Step 8 — Loging out your user

-* In your `sessions#destroy` you must clear out part of your session hash, as that are what we are using to determine logged in state.
+* In your `sessions#destroy` you must clear out part of your session hash, as that is what we are using to determine the logged in state.

 ```ruby
 def destroy